-Research and development costs represent a significant component of the Group's consolidated financial statements, considering Company' activity and its current development phase, as they account for 81% of total operating expenses.
-These expenses mainly include external subcontracting costs (including preclinical and clinical studies in particular) or product manufacturing as well as personnel costs.
+component of the Company' financial statements, considering related to the accounting of subcontracting and manufacturing Company' activity and its current development phase, as they expenses in order to identify control activities implemented by account for more than 69 % of total operating expenses.
+These Management and evaluate their design. expenses mainly include external subcontracting costs or product Our work was supplemented by procedures, on a sampling basis, manufacturing as well as personnel costs.

-There may be discrepancies between the achievement of subcontracting or manufacturing services and their related invoicing.
-The need of estimating the amount of services already achieved but not invoiced, or at the opposite, services already invoiced but not realized, leads to a risk of misevaluation of the invoices to be received or prepaid expenses regarding these external costs at year end.
+There may be discrepancies between the achievement of subcontracting invoices received before and after year end, in subcontracting or manufacturing services and their related order to identify which exercise they related to and evaluate the invoicing.
+The need of estimating the amount of services already correct linkage with fiscal year. achieved but not invoiced, or at the opposite, services already invoiced but not realized, leads to a risk of misevaluation of the invoices to be received or prepaid expenses regarding these external costs at year end.

-The estimate of the amount of services already performed to be recognized at year end thus requires significant judgments from the management.
+The estimate of the amount of services already performed to be recognized at year end thus requires significant judgments from the Management.